MorganW01/CSC-4330/Exam2/README.md

 g.
 (10 points) Create 4 test files that have different names where each should have 30 or more lexemes that can be converted into tokens

-1 with a at least 5 lexical errors based on the rules you defined Detail each error and say why it doesn’t work
+1 with a at least 5 lexical errors based on the rules you defined Detail each error and say why it doe not work test1.txt

+errors:
+1. variable name 'apple' is too short
+2. with .robust, the '.' symbol is not in my language, and cannot be used when naming variables.
+3. the word 'print' is too short and is not a keyword or variable name.
+4. the '`' symbol is not a keyword in my language
+5. 'hypnoticvariable' is too long to be a variable name

 1 with at least 5 syntax errors based on the rules you defined.
-Detail each error and say why it doesn’t work
+Detail each error and say why it does not work test2.txt

 2 with no errors at all based on the language you created

-	test1.txt and test2.txt
+test3.txt and test4.txt